 Mobility Authority roads are modern, all-electronic toll roads, meaning drivers don’t have to stop — or even slow down — to pay their tolls.
 Customers can either pay through their electronic tag account or pay by mail.

 TxTag is an electronic sticker that mounts on the inside of a vehicle's windshield near the rear-view mirror.
 The sticker has a small transponder inside that communicates with an overhead antenna at toll facilities, allowing drivers to pay tolls electronically.
 The toll is deducted from a pre-paid toll account that is set up by the customer.

 TxTag customers receive a 33% discount over Pay By Mail rates.
-TxTag is accepted on all toll roads in Texas.
+TxTag is operated by the Texas Department of Transporation and accepted on all toll roads in Texas.
 Toll roads in Central Texas are interoperable and accept electronic tags from Dallas' NTTA (TollTag) and Houston's HCTRA (EZ TAG).
 We also accept Kansas Turnpike Authority's K-TAG, Oklahoma Turnpike Authority's Pikepass and BancPass.

 There are three easy ways to get a TxTag or open an account:

 - Online — Access the TxDOT website txtag.org to create a TxTag account.
 Once an account is created and payment information is applied, your TxTag will be mailed to you within 3-4 business days already activated and ready for immediate installation.

 - Phone — Call the TxTag Customer Service Center by dialing (888) 468-9824 during the business hours of 8 a.m. – 5 p.m., Monday thru Friday for assistance.
 International customers call 001-214-210-0493.